What Does Thermodynamics Say About Morality?

 | Murder | malice | social violation | destroys trust | strongly negative |

-It’s not the act of killing that defines morality, it’s the systemic effect.
-Killing that preserves or extends ordered complexity is generally accepted.
-Killing that destabilizes it is generally condemned.
+Maybe it's not the act of killing that defines morality, but the systemic effect.
+Killing that preserves or extends ordered complexity might be generally accepted.
+Killing that destabilizes it might be generally condemned.

 From a thermodynamic or systems perspective, killing is not the opposite of life.
 Killing is part of life’s maintenance function.
 In biological systems, regulated killing preserves order:

-- Cells continuously kill malfunctioning peers via apoptosis (programmed cell death).
+- Cells continuously kill and clean up malfunctioning peers via apoptosis (programmed cell death).

 - Failure to kill leads to cancer: rogue cells multiplying without control.